Support when you have pain

 Some people may feel more comfortable speaking to a religious adviser, such as a hospital chaplain or a leader in their own faith.
 Hospital social workers can be a big support in helping you sort out worrying practical issues, financial problems, or getting help at home.

 The main thing is that you don't feel alone.
 Even if you don't have close family and friends around to help you, other people can help.
-Let your nurse or doctor or specialist nurse know if you need support.
+Let your specialist nurse or doctor know if you need support.

 Question about cancer?
 Contact our information nurse team